"Pastoral support for students is particularly strong."

 We have 18 members of staff who are trained as Young Mental Health First Aiders, just in case a young person needs some immediate care with their thoughts or feelings.

 At LRGS we are proud to be a caring community.
-The sense of camaraderie between the boys and the respect between students and staff creates an environment of mutual friendship and support.
+The sense of camaraderie between the pupils and the respect between students and staff creates an environment of mutual friendship and support.

-All of us at LRGS take responsibility for pastoral care: the boys have a strong sense of loyalty to each other, the prefects act as tremendous role models to the younger students, and the staff tirelessly give up their time for the boys.
+All of us at LRGS take responsibility for pastoral care: the pupils have a strong sense of loyalty to each other, the prefects act as tremendous role models to the younger students, and the staff tirelessly give up their time for the students.

-With boarding at the heart of LRGS, housemasters, tutors and matrons are also central figures in the pastoral welfare of our boys, along with learning support staff and peer mentors.
+With boarding at the heart of LRGS, housemasters, tutors and matrons are also central figures in the pastoral welfare of our pupils, along with learning support staff and peer mentors.